 How would you describe the Belk College of Business to someone who is thinking about applying?

 It is one of the best decisions a student could make!
 The Belk College of Business is phenomenal with giving students endless opportunities to gain connections with alumni and business professionals.
 The Belk College professors are really dedicated to providing students with the knowledge and tools necessary to successfully enter the workforce.
 The college as a whole does an incredible job of introducing students to key players in the industry, which sets us up for a successful career in business.
 If a prospective student is looking for a program that will work hard to ensure they succeed, they do not need to look further than the Belk College of Business!

-I have received scholarships all throughout my undergraduate career.
+I received scholarships all throughout my undergraduate career.
 It is a tremendous relief not having to work full time while pursuing my degree.
-Due to scholarships and financial aid, I will be able to graduate debt free.
+Due to scholarships and financial aid, I was able to graduate debt free.